-No. Issue Identified Activities/ Recommendations/mitigation measures Responsible Implementin g Agency Time Frame Monitoring indicators Budget ('000,000')(KES) and Safety Preferred Sites continuous monitoring Community feedback 24.
-Occupational Health and Safety Capacity Building Staff recruitment and training on NPP related health and safety issues Incorporation of Health and Safety courses into the academic curriculum in the academic institutions Development of short courses on Nuclear related Occupational Health and Safety for training to the lead agencies DOSHS 2025 continuous monitoring Number of Staff recruited Updated curriculum Number of publications developed for short courses 60 25.
-Information and Advisory Services on OSH • Development of policy guidelines in the relevant codes of practice for OSH Auditing and OSH Performance Monitoring in the nuclear sector NuPEA /DOSHS Availability of policy guidelines in the codes of practice for OSH 20 26.
-Duplication of Roles by Local Statutory Institutions Implementation of the Nuclear Regulatory Act (2019) KNRA Audit of agencies' mandates with regard to KNPP 120 27.
-Disconnect of the Ministry of Health Services at the County Level Harmonisation of health services between the National Govt and the Host Counties MoH/ KNRA Health systems Audit 20
+SN Issue Identified Activities/ Recommendations/mitig ation measures Responsibl e Implementin g Agency Time Frame Monitoring Budget 2023 - 2024 2025 - 2026 2027 - 2028 indicators ('000,000') (KES) Incorporation of Health and Safety courses into the academic curriculum in the Universities Development of short courses on Nuclear related Occupational Health and Safety for training to the lead agencies capacity building programmes 25.
+Information and Advisory Services on OSH • Development of policy guidelines in the relevant codes of practice for OSH Auditing and OSH Performance Monitoring in the nuclear sector NuPEA /DOSHS Availability of policy structures and implementatio n status 20 26.
+Duplication of Roles by Local Statutory Institutions Review of the Nuclear Regulatory Act, 2019 to ensure its passing by parliament and presidential ascent.
+Finalization and enactment of the process of development and enactment of the National Energy Policy 2012 Establishment of Nuclear Energy Regulator charge with independent mandate for Policy and legislation formulation EPRA/ NEMA/ KNRA Availability of regulation Audit of agencies' mandates with regard to NPP 120